San Mateo County Express Lanes Joint Power Authority

-Ultimately, this will create 22 miles of express lanes in San Mateo County and provide a seamless connection to the express lanes being constructed in Santa Clara County.
+Ultimately, this project created 22 miles of Express Lanes in San Mateo County and provided a seamless connection to the Express Lanes in Santa Clara County.

 - Encourage carpooling and transit use

 - Improve travel time and reliability for express lane users

 - Increase person throughput (the number of people moved)

 - Reduce congestion in the corridor

 - Make upgrades to pavement and lane striping